 The Teaching Awards Trust was established in 1998 by David, Lord Puttnam CBE, as a means of recognising and celebrating excellence in education.
 The Awards honour outstanding teachers and teaching and highlight just how vital success in education is to the health and wealth of the UK.

-Every day at the Pearson Teaching Awards Trust, we hear of exceptional teachers, lecturers, headteachers and teaching assistants who help students aim high and achieve their potential, often meeting and overcoming considerable challenges along the way.
+Every day at the Teaching Awards Trust, we hear of exceptional teachers, lecturers, headteachers and teaching assistants who help students aim high and achieve their potential, often meeting and overcoming considerable challenges along the way.

 Anyone can say “thank you”, to the teacher who has helped them most.
 Anyone can take part, children, students, parents, grandparents and colleagues can all go online and say thank you.
 In return, we will send a thank you card to each and every person or team of people who is thanked.
 Every “thank you”, then becomes a nomination for a Teaching Award.

 The Pearson National Teaching Awards “express route”

 All “thank you nominations” are then sent to the teacher’s headteacher, deputy or principal for further endorsement.
 If you are a senior member of the school or college team and feel confident that you can fully endorse the person you would like to enter for a Pearson National Teaching Award, enter directly.
 Click below to enter colleague/s for a Pearson National Teaching Award:

 In March and April, our team of expert category judges sort through the entries, select and visit finalists, then choose Silver Pearson National Teaching Award winners.

 Thank a Teacher Day

-On Thank a Teacher Day, we announce the names of Silver Teaching Award winners across the UK.
+On Thank a Teacher Day, we announce the names of Silver Pearson National Teaching Award winners across the UK.
 We send out trophies so that schools and colleges can arrange presentations and celebrations and we encourage schools across the country to take the opportunity to thank their own teachers on this day via our website.

-The Teaching Awards UK Ceremony takes place annually in October.
+The Pearson National Teaching Awards UK Ceremony takes place annually in October.
 At this event our Gold winners are announced.
 The ceremony is filmed by the BBC and broadcast as “Britain’s Classroom Heroes” on BBC2.